 Pulling sleds on an expedition is very much a love-hate relationship - one that is unquestionably weighted towards the latter.
 For the most part, sleds are a beast of burden and a huge pain in the posterior.
 I have seen the exasperated faces of the climbers on our Denali expeditions doing battle with their sleds countless times, and everyone seems to think, “surely there must be a better way.”

-Read an updated version of this article on Expedition Sled Rigging at AlpineInstitute.com.
+Read an updated version of this article on how to rig an expedition sled on our main website, AlpineInstitute.com.

 There are definitely some methods that are better than others, but in the end, sleds are inconvenient, cumbersome, get in the way, and frustrate you to no end.
 During the moments where your sled is working smoothly and efficiently, revel in it, because soon the path ahead will change and it will be pulling you off balance, tripping you, getting tangled in the rope, and flipping over.
 Don’t worry - it is all par for the course and part of the joys of expedition climbing.